lucass-carneiro/QuasinormalModes.jl/docs/src/schw.md

 Here `nIter` and `x0` have the same meaning as before, but now instead of storing symbolic variables and expressions we store two additional unsigned integers, `l` and `s`.
 These are the angular and spin parameters of the master equation.
 Here we must store them in the struct as they can't be "embedded" into the expressions for `λ0` and `S0` as in the analytic case.

 We proceed once again by creating a more convenient constructor.
-This time no intermediate computation is required upon the construction:
+This time no intermediate computation is required upon construction:

 ```julia
 function NSchwarzschildData(nIter::N, x0::T, l::N, s::N) where {N,T}